jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 ### **Seasonality**
 <img align="middle" width="60%" height="50%" alt="Screenshot 2025-07-14 at 6 16 10 PM" src="https://github.com/user-attachments/assets/a6922a0e-6f02-46ef-b964-953601175794" /> <br />

-The persistent MoM gross sales growth rate volatility suggested a possible seasonal pattern and in fact, there was.
+The persistent MoM gross sales growth volatility, as seen above, suggested a possible seasonal pattern, and in fact, there was.
 Both gross sales and order count showed dips in February and October, and surges in September and during November and December.
 These surges coincide with the back-to-school season, Labor Day sales, and the holiday season.

 ### **Product Segmentation:**
 <img align="middle" width="1206" height="609" src="https://github.com/user-attachments/assets/844f390a-79aa-4921-ba86-60b63b5a6c3f" />